 The Best OCR Software on Mac

 PDFelement for Mac not only allows you to edit standard PDFs, but it also lets you modify scanned PDFs.
 With advanced OCR technology, image-based PDFs can be turned into editable text immediately.
 The OCR technology supports languages such as English, Japanese, Korean, Spanish, German, Portuguese, Chinese, and French, among others.

-In addition, PDFelement for Mac is built with a number of editing tools that let you modify text, images and pages, or markup and comment on PDFs, plus more.
-The software also allows you convert your PDF file to or from various formats like Excel, Word, HTML, images, PPT, EPUB, and Text etc. It is fully compatible with macOS X 10.12 (Sierra), 10.13 (High Sierra), 10.14 (Mojave) and 10.15 (Catalina).
+In addition, PDFelement for Mac is built with a number of editing tools that let you modify the text, images, and pages, or markup and comment on PDFs, plus more.
+This program lets you convert your PDF file to or from other file types, such as Excel, Word, HTML, images, PPT, EPUB, and Text, etc. It is fully compatible with macOS X 10.12 (Sierra), 10.13 (High Sierra), 10.14 (Mojave), and 10.15 (Catalina).